frank038/wlmonitorset/wlmonitorset/Readme.txt

 that can be used by wlmonitorset if the case).
 The number of data per colour channel to pass as options must be 3 or 5 or 8.

-# AUTHORS

-This work is from wlsunset, maintained by Kenny Levinsen
+This work is from wlsunset.